Democrats cheered Noem’s departure, but said it wasn’t enough to end the DHS shutdown that will soon enter its fourth week.

 Why This Matters

-The US Department of Homeland Security (DHS) shutdown has entered its third week, with Democrats calling for more action to resolve the impasse.
-The recent departure of Kristi Noem from the DHS leadership role has sparked mixed reactions, but Democrats argue it's not enough to end the shutdown.
-This ongoing crisis has significant implications for national security and immigration policies.
+The US Department of Homeland Security (DHS) shutdown enters its fourth week, with Democrats calling for more action to resolve the impasse.
+The departure of Governor Kristi Noem, a key figure in the standoff, has been met with relief from Democrats, but they argue it's not enough to break the stalemate.
+The prolonged shutdown has significant implications for national security and border control.

 Coverage Snapshot